-Tests will consist of approximately 10-20 multiple choice questions and 1 open-ended problem, which I will design to be similar to example and practice problems done in class.
+Tests will consist of approximately 30-45 multiple choice questions and 1 open-ended problem, which I will design to be similar to example and practice problems done in class.
 A constant curve will be applied to an exam if the class average drops below 75% to increase it to this value.
-The scope of each test (with the exception of the final) is limited to the chapters listed in the class schedule; however, even though earlier material is not explicitly tested it may still appear on an exam.
+The scope of each test (with the exception of the final) is limited to the chapters listed in the class schedule at the end of this syllabus; however, even though earlier material is not explicitly tested it may still appear on an exam.
 You have been warned!